Brazil legend Pele says he remains ‘strong’ amid reports of him getting shifted to end-of-life care

 The Brazilian legend, Pele, who got hospitalised in Sao Paulo early this week for treatment of cancer and respiratory infection, urged everyone to remain calm and stay positive after a medical report showed his health is stable.

-Following earlier reports on Saturday that stated football great Pele has stopped responding to chemotherapy in his fight against bowel cancer, the world went into a frenzy.
+Following earlier reports on Saturday that stated football great Pele has stopped responding to chemotherapy in his fight against bowel cancer, and he has been shifted to palliative care, his fans across the world went into a frenzy.
 In an Instagram post later in the day, Pele said he remains ‘strong’ and is grateful for all the good wishes coming his way across the world.
 The Brazilian legend, Pele, who got hospitalised in Sao Paulo early this week for treatment of cancer and respiratory infection, urged everyone to remain calm and stay positive after a medical report showed his health is stable.

 "I'm strong, with a lot of hope and I follow my treatment as usual," Pele said in an Instagram post.
 "I have a lot of faith in God and every message of love I receive from you all over the world keeps me full of energy".